the-teachingRSE-project/competencies/competencies.md

 ### Adapting to the software life-cycle (SWLC)

 The traditional software life-cycle defines the stages that form the process of building a piece of software.
-This generally involves a creative process where requirements are gathered and analysed, a plan to fulfil them is formulated and then implemented.
 This is then followed by testing that things work as expected and that they continue to do so into the future.
+This generally involves a creative process where requirements are gathered and analysed followed by a formulation of a plan to fulfil them that is finally implemented.
 We emphasise that the life-cycle is not complete here but also includes periods of maintaining a software and also withdrawing software from its original use.
 The RSE should be aware of this life-cycle